 Aga: We want to allow city dwellers to make use of modern technology as an enabler, by giving them an agricultural platform, which can be integrated with the smartphones they use in their daily lives.

+What is your primary geographic market?
 Aga: Our main market is city dwellers who are limited by time and knowledge, but have the desire to grow, as well as young professionals who are conscious about sustainability.
 One third of American households planted gardens last year, and most of the attention we're getting comes from the US, but there's a huge interest in Japanese market, also from city dwellers interested in growing their own food.

+Who are your primary backers?
 Aga: We're currently supported by HAXLR8R and our personal funds.

+Do you have any plans for commercial growers?
 Javier: We intend to target the international market, focussing specifically on the B2C aspect and targeting home users first.
 Our tech is scalable to industrial uses but we want to get traction first.
 What will differentiate us in the B2B market is our simplicity, compared to a lot of industrial machines.
 There are tremendous opportunities in the industrial market, but we intend to focus on the consumer sector.

 Aga: There's nothing really available on the consumer market right now.
 Smart herb gardens are smaller and aimed at smaller plants.
 Big hydroponic tents are hard to use, not aesthetically appealing and require significant effort, investment and expertise to configure.
 Our product is superior because of the simplicity.

+What's your primary differentiator?
 Aga: We take the complexity out of the growing process and consolidate it all into a single platform.
 We took the knowledge of farmers and loaded it onto the computer.
 So with Niwa, you get simplicity, functionality and a design that can be used in the living room, kitchen or anywhere else in the house.

+How many plants are currently supported?
 Javier: Our current model supports up to six plants, but only small plants.

 Aga: Niwa won't replace grocery shopping, but you can grow small peppers and tomatoes every week.
 In the future, we plan to incorporate green walls using our hydroponics technology, or grow plants, while functioning as a kitchen highlight.
 Form factor is not a limitation for us, as our models develop.

+What are your future development plans, from now until 2016?
 Javier: Well, we intend to produce our first batch of Niwa's and are now working on the second generation, which is using LED lights and different form factors.
 It will probably be our second product, and will be released along with accessories we are currently developing.
 We also intend to offer our customers membership schemes, where we can ship to them different nutrients, accessories and seeds from our online store.
 One of our other projects also involves us working with architects.
 It's a house with hollow walls that can integrate hydroponics.

 Aga: Right now our business is focussing on the B2C aspect and getting Niwa to our Kickstarter backers.
 The retail aspect is the next step for us.

+Do you intend to add capabilities for aeroponic or aquaponics to future models?
 Aga: There's no advantage to using aeroponics, and it's quite easy to adapt Niwa to aquaponics.
 In the next year, we might integrate aqua.
 We plan to make accessories available to customers, who can use them to convert it into an aquaponics system.
 From the first model, the only thing that you'll have to change are the legs and the water reservoir.
 For instance, you can simply change out the pump and put fish in the water reservoir instead.

+What's your current design and the plans for Niwa at this stage?
 Aga: We're currently using an ARM Cortex M-3 microcontroller, but we started off using the Arduino for our prototype.
 We're also busy running our Kickstarter campaign, which has been more successful than we expected.